jbmowgli/PixelsRoll20ChromeExtension/docs/PRIVACY_POLICY.md

 - Transmit data to third parties
 - Access files outside of Roll20 pages

-## Data Storage

-### Local Storage Only

-- Modifier box settings are stored locally in your browser
-- No data is synchronized across devices
-- No data is sent to external servers
-- All data is cleared when you close your browser

 ### Bluetooth Data

 - Dice roll data is processed locally and immediately injected into Roll20